Heat capacity: Variation with temperature

 The variation can be ignored in contexts when working with objects in narrow ranges of temperature and pressure.
 For example, the heat capacity of a block of iron weighing one pound is about 204 J/K when measured from a starting temperature T = 25 °C and P = 1 atm of pressure.
 That approximate value is adequate for temperatures between 15 °C and 35 °C, and surrounding pressures from 0 to 10 atmospheres, because the exact value varies very little in those ranges.
 One can trust that the same heat input of 204 J will raise the temperature of the block from 15 °C to 16 °C, or from 34 °C to 35 °C, with negligible error.

 Heat capacities of a homogeneous system undergoing different thermodynamic processes

-At constant pressure, δQ = dU + PdV (isobaric process)
+At constant pressure, δQ = dU + pdV (isobaric process)

 At constant pressure, heat supplied to the system contributes to both the work done and the change in internal energy, according to the first law of thermodynamics.
 The heat capacity is called $C_p$ and defined as:

 From the first law of thermodynamics follows $\delta Q = dU + p\,dV$ and the inner energy as a function of $p$ and $T$ is:

 For constant pressure $(dp = 0)$ the equation simplifies to:

+where the final equality follows from the appropriate Maxwell relations, and is commonly used as the definition of the isobaric heat capacity.